norbstar/CMap-Developer-Test/Code Review/Add-Timesheet-Code-Review.md

 **OBSERVATION** - The call to GetAll is redundant in it's currently incarnation and can therefore safely be removed.

-This would be an obvious place to insert the validation code as the controller is the point of entry into the back end business logic.
-This would prevent invalid requests from being carried over into the service and enable the view to be modified to signify the error/s.

 public class Timesheet
 {
     [Key]